ke8ctn/SigMF/sigmf-spec.md

 1. The Metadata file MUST be stored in UTF-8 encoding.
 1. The Metadata file MUST have a `.sigmf-meta` filename extension.
 1. The Dataset file MUST have a `.sigmf-data` filename extension.
-1. The names of the Metadata and Dataset files must be identical (excepting their extensions).
+1. The names of the Metadata and Dataset files MUST be identical (excepting their extensions).
 1. It is RECOMMENDED that the Metadata and Dataset files use hyphens to separate words rather than whitespace or underscores.